 BSM 71/73 CM Treble Booster

-By turning the Mode-control less or equal 12:00 and Bright to about 8:00 means entering the area of the old Hornby-Skewes-boosters.
-To emulate the germanium fitted HS-C booster you will have to turn Mode to 12:00, Bright 8:00.
-The silicon powered HS-S can be achieved by turning the Mode fully back to 7:00.
+By turning the Mode-control less or equal 12:00 and Bright to about 8:00 means entering the area of the old Hornby-Skewes boosters.
+To emulate the germanium fitted HS-C booster you will have to turn Mode to 11:00, Bright 8:00.
+The silicon powered HS-S can be achieved by turning the Mode fully back to 8:00.
 In most cases it will be useful to give a full gain setting on the bright-control.
-Just to remember: the pot works counter clockwise, therefore the position is 7:00 To achieve a nice power-boost set Bright to full gain at 7:00 and Mode to 12:30 to 13:30.
-This way low gain single coils can sound like the fatter Quarterpounds.
+Just to remember: the pot works counter clockwise, therefore the position is 7:00.
+To achieve a nice power-boost set Bright to full gain at 7:00 and Mode to 14:30 to 15:30.
+This way low gain single coils can sound like the fatter Quarterpound pickups.
 If the sound should be most biting, Mode needs to be at least 15:00.
 Ratio between treble and bass can now be balanced via the Bright-pot.
 This should be set greater than 9:00 to have a tight and clear bass, not to overlie the brilliant treble.
 The higher the Bright-control-setting, the cleaner and slender the bass will be.

 The 71/73 CM Booster should be inserted between guitar and amplifier, not into the FX loop.
 The magical tone is achieved by the interaction between guitar pickup, booster and amplifier.
-The unit is powered by a 9V battery with a current consumption of approx. 280uA.
-The average output level is 5dBm, the maximum output voltage when the strings are struck really hard is 5V max.
+The unit is powered by a 9V battery with a current consumption of approx. 250μA.
+The average output level is 5dBm, the maximum output voltage when the strings are struck really hard is 3V max.
 The unit is true bypass and can be powered by 9V battery or the external 2.1mm DC power-jack.
 The box can even be powered up to 18 volts for increased headroom and maximum dynamics.

-Note: the negative pole of the battery is ground!
+Note: The negative pole of the battery is ground!